NebulousLabs/Sia-GPU-Miner/README.md

 A GPU miner designed for mining siacoins.
 This miner runs in a command prompt and prints your hashrate along side the number of blocks you've mined.
-Most cards will see greatly increased hashrates by increasing the value of 'I' (default is 16, optimal is typically 20-25).
+Most cards will see greatly increased hashrates by increasing the value of 'I' (default is 20, optimal is typically 20-28).

 ## How to Use
-1) Build the miner by running `make`.
+1) Download the latest build from: https://github.com/droghio/Sia-GPU-Miner/releases

 2) Make sure you have a recent version of Sia installed and running.
+Don't forget to unlock your wallet.

-3) Run the miner by running `./gpu-miner`.
+3) Run the miner by double clicking the `gpu-miner.exe`.
 It will mine blocks until killed with Ctrl-C.

 ## Configuration
 You can tweak the miner settings with five command-line arguments: `-I`, `-C`, `-p`, `-d`, and `-P`.